dragonflydb/documentation/docs/migrating-to-dragonfly/01-from-redis-instance/02-sentinel-promotion.md

 - Sentinel has promoted a new primary instance, and here is the network information of the new primary.

 The Sentinel-to-clients notification mechanism is powered by Pub/Sub, you can read more about Sentinel internals [here](https://redis.io/docs/management/sentinel/).
-**Using a Sentinel-compatible client is essential to achieve the goal of zero-downtime migration.**
+**Using a Sentinel-compatible client is essential to achieve the goal of minimal downtime migration.**

 ### 3. Configure Replication